macon county nc north carolina courthouse government

 Case Management of High Risk Children (CMARC)

-CMARC works with families on a voluntary basis with a goal of improving children's health outcomes.
+CMARC is a program for children with Medicaid or who are uninsured.
+A social worker works with families on a voluntary basis or on a referral basis, with a goal of improving child health outcomes.

-Children birth to age five who are at risk or have developmental delay/disability, long term illness, social/emotional disorders, and food insecurity.
-If you are interested in more information about the Care Coordination for Children program, please call 828-349-2427.
+Children birth to age five who are at risk or have developmental delay/disability, long term illness, social/emotional disorders, and food insecurities.

 Case Management of High Risk Pregnancies (CMHRP)

-• Reviewing your care provider's plan for a healthy pregnancy with you
+• Social Worker reviews care providers plan for a health pregnancy

-• Coordinating your care across all of your providers
+• Coordinating care across all of involved providers

 • Help obtain resources you may need: medical care, trasportation, food, stable housing